CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 ## 4. FAQ

 **_Q: How do I save my task data in TaskBoss?_** <br>
-TaskBoss saves your data to ‘taskboss.xml’ in your home folder by default whenever your task list is updated.
+TaskBoss saves your data to `taskboss.xml` in your home folder by default whenever your task list is updated.
 There is no need to save manually.
 You can also change the storage location using the `save` command.

 **_Q: How do I transfer my data to another computer?_** <br>
 A: Download TaskBoss in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TaskBoss.